-23 According to Surpreant, p.
-22, it was developed during the construction of White Pine Camp on Osgood Pond near Paul Smith's by Muncil and Charles Nichols, the operator of the Paul Smith's Hotel Company's sawmill.
+&lt;sup>23 According to Surpreant, brainstorm siding was developed during the construction of White Pine Camp on Osgood Pond near Paul Smith's by Muncil and Charles Nichols, the operator of the Paul Smith's Hotel Company's sawmill.
 They named it after Harry K. Thaw's insanity defense in his trial for the murder of architect Stanford White that he had had a "brainstorm" when he saw his wife with White at Madison Square Garden.
+Neil Supreant, "Ben Muncil: Builder of Great Camps," Adirondac 50 (Jul.
+1986): 22.

-windows and doors, using quartered poles at the corners...the style of these buildings, if we must use that word, is a style inspired by the woods.
+the inside when no other interior finish is used while it takes the stain very satisfactorily for the outside finish.
+Halved poles are appropriate for studs, cutting out as necessary for windows and doors, using quartered poles at the corners...the style of these buildings, if we must use that word, is a style inspired by the woods.
 And thus it is that in the design of these camps in the woods we see the structural element logically emphasized.
 Visible construction may be said to stand as an architectural symbol of nature's growth, and these camps make their strongest appeal in the fact that their designs are so definitely based on structure.
-This is evident in the roof trusses, the peeled log and pole beams and split pole studs, so frequently used....
-Every detail possesses some structural significance.
-Little has been added merely to lend decorative interest.Simplicity is the keynote of the design as it is of nature.
+This is evident in the roof trusses, the peeled log and pole beams and split pole studs, so frequently used...Every detail possesses some structural significance.
+Little has been added merely to lend decorative interest...Simplicity is the keynote of the design as it is of nature.
 For example, no curved or rounded mouldings other than curved surfaces or poles and logs have been used anywhere.
-All mouldings are square or cut at 45 degrees with square edges.24
+All mouldings are square or cut at 45 degrees with square edges.